Helen Louise Allen

 Helen Louise Allen (1902 - August 14, 1968) was a nationally known American textile historian and collector.
 A pioneer in the field of material culture, she was among the first in her area of study to approach textile objects as cultural records through which human nature and history could be better understood.

-Allen had a lifelong passion for textiles and weaving techniques that remained steadfast from her youth through her career as a university professor, lecturer, and artist.
-Over time and through extensive travel, she amassed an impressive collection of approximately 4,000 textile artifacts used to support her teaching and research.
-Known today as the Helen Louise Allen Textile Collection, her life’s work continues to serve students and researchers as an invaluable resource on the University of Wisconsin-Madison campus.
+Allen had a lifelong passion for textiles and weaving techniques that continued from her youth through her career as a university professor, lecturer, and artist.
+Over time and through extensive travel, she amassed a large collection of approximately 4,000 textile artifacts used to support her teaching and research.
+Known today as the Helen Louise Allen Textile Collection, her work continues to be used by students and researchers on the University of Wisconsin-Madison campus.

 Early life

 Helen Louise Allen was born in 1902 in Ann Arbor, Michigan.
 She was raised by her parents and maternal grandmother, Helen.

 Allen was taught to knit, crochet, and embroider by her grandmother before first grade.
 In second grade, Allen's aptitude for design work was recognized by a teacher who called home to compliment Allen’s unique choice of color for a weaving project.

 Allen was first introduced to textiles as cultural artifacts through her grandfather’s collection of Chinese fabrics acquired during a trip to the Great Wall of China.
 In fourth grade, Allen moved with her family to Turkey, where she lived for several years.
 Here her family acquired fabrics from the area and Allen frequented a local silk weaving shop.
 Allen was further exposed to textile arts by an uncle who sent Chinese embroideries home while living in China.

 Allen earned a bachelor's degree in Applied Art from the Carnegie Institute of Technology in 1923.
 She later obtained additional degrees from the University of Michigan and the University of Chicago.